Waves (Katrina and the Waves album): Reception

 In a retrospective review for AllMusic, Matthew Greenwald wrote that although Waves is "not a disaster by any stretch," it's certainly not up to the standards of their previous album Katrina and the Waves.
 Part of this, according to Greenwald, is because main songwriter Kimberley Rew only contributed two songs to the album.
 Greenwald felt that there are some fine moments, however, such as Vince de la Cruz's "Sun Street" and Katrina Leskanich's "Tears for Me."
 He added that Rew's two songs, "Is That It" and "Lovely Lindsay," are "mini-masterpieces", and that they "eventually push the group and this album somewhere near the goal line."
 In his artist biography on AllMusic, Bruce Eder wrote that Waves was a good enough album but no improvement upon the Katrina and the Waves album.
-He also felt that the band's work lost its edge between the two album's.
+He also felt that the band's work lost its edge between the two albums.